eveseat-plugins/seat-prices-core/developer_documentation.md

 recommended to either install the plugin over your .env file or via the dev env.

 ## Concepts

+### Price Provider Backend

+A piece of code that implements a backend to load prices.
+For example, a fuzzworks backend would contact [https://market.fuzzwork.co.uk/](https://market.fuzzwork.co.uk/) or a SeAT core backend would get the prices from the `market_prices` table.

+### Price Provider Instance

+Most price provider backends needs configuration associated with them, for example which market to use.
+A price provider instance bundles a backend and it's configuration together and is the interface to plugins consuming prices. seat-prices-core provides an user interface for management and configuration of price provider instances.

-### Interfaces
+### PHP Interfaces

 #### HasTypeID

 An object with a type id.

+A basic implementation is available as `RecursiveTree\Seat\PricesCore\Utils\EveType`.

 #### Priceable

 An object that can be passed to the price provider system so it's value can be evaluated.
 You pass a list of `Priceable`s into the system to get prices, backends also receive a list of `Priceable`s.

+A basic implementation is available as `RecursiveTree\Seat\PricesCore\Utils\PriceableEveType`.

 ## Using prices from seat-prices